Students who have got a job and want to apply for a work permit

 - apply for a work permit before your residence permit expires

-- have completed at least 30 credits or one semester of postgraduate studies in Sweden.
+- have completed at least 30 credits in university college studies or one semester of postgraduate studies in Sweden.

 To be eligible to receive a work permit while you are still in Sweden all of the requirements above must be met.
 Otherwise you must apply from your country of origin or from the country where you have permission to live.

 - have an employment contract (if the employment contract is in a language other than English or Swedish, it must be translated.
 A copy of the original document must also be attached)

 - have terms of employment that are at least on par with those set by Swedish collective agreements or which are customary within the occupation or industry